 In late 2014, First Cast, Inc., as part of an internal group restructuring, partnered with an investment group to bring greater focus and resources to the continued re-building of the Bagley brand.
 The Bagley Bait Company, LLC., emerged from the reorganization with a new and expanded operation and an active investor group.
 Jarmo Rapala continues to manage all Bagley production and product innovation.
 Bill Cullerton is focused on managing the company sales structure and key account relationships and Don Hultstrand, a past Normark/Rapala executive leads the Bagley team as President.
 In late 2014, Bagley will be introducing over 200 new SKU’s as part of several new product models that include both balsa and plastic baits.
 Some of these new models reflect unique manufacturing techniques; all developed by Jarmo over the last few years and are a true reflection of the tradition of product innovation – a Bagley hallmark – first started by Jim Bagley in 1954.

 In 2015 Bagley introduces the HCM Process to balsa lure production.
-Bagley Bait Companies long tradition of innovation, paired with a 60 year legacy of creating some of the worlds most coveted and legendary lure models, continues with the introduction of the HCM manufacturing process.
+Bagley Bait Companies' long tradition of innovation, paired with a 60-year legacy of creating some of the world's most coveted and legendary lure models, continues with the introduction of the HCM manufacturing process.
 The HCM Process – Heat Compression Molding – is a significant step forward in the world of balsa wood manufacturing.
 As an alternative to the traditional balsa carving and “drill and fill” processes still practiced today by current balsa makers, the HCM Process results in a finished product that is superior in consistency and function.
 The process ensures that each lure is precisely weighted and balanced so that it achieves the subtle action and attributes expertly designed into a specific lure model – each and every time.
-Learn more
+Learn More About HCM

 In 2016, Bagley Bait Co. introduces locking lips to their larger baits such as Monster Shad, Ukko 20 and Bang O B.